cms-opendata-workshop/workshop-lesson-virtualmachine/CONTRIBUTING.md

 # Contributing

-The CMSDAS training material and its repositories are open source projects, and we welcome contributions of all kinds: new lessons,
+The CMS open data training material and its repositories are open source projects, and we welcome contributions of all kinds: new lessons,